lauraagudelo04/lauraagudelo04/README.md

-## ☀️💫Hi, I'm Laura Agudelo!
+## ☀️💫Hi there, I'm Laura Agudelo!
-I'm a systems engineering student.<br>I really enjoy learning topics related with software development and try to solve real-world <br>problems because with this I'll be able to know how everything is 👩🏽‍💻
+I'm a systems engineering student.<br>Who really enjoys learning topics related with software development and try to solve real-world <br>problems because with this I'll be able to know how everything is 👩🏽‍💻

 ## 🌐📱 My Socials :